-A house of worship can set up a large canvas in their building, and members, particularly children, can write messages or draw illustrations describing what policing means to them and how law enforcement can keep people safe and ensuring equality before the law.
-Once the canvas is complete, it could be delivered to law enforcement and photographs could be taken of representatives of law enforcement and the house of worship.
+A faith-based organization can set up a large canvas in their building, and members, particularly children, can write messages or draw illustrations describing what policing means to them and how law enforcement can keep people safe while ensuring equality before the law.
+Once the canvas is complete, it could be delivered to law enforcement and photographs could be taken of representatives of law enforcement and the faith-based organization.
 As a virtual option, a volunteer could set up an email or Facebook page to receive messages and photographs of kids' drawings by a certain date.
 The messages and drawings can be printed out and bound into a book that could be presented to a law enforcement agency.
 Another possibility is to get water soluble markers and have children write messages of support and justice on police vehicles.